“Denmark is like a secret little place with its own special language.”helena Christensen

 - Denmark averages 171 days of precipitation in either rain or snow.

 - There are 7,314 miles of Denmark’s coastline.

-- Denmark is the fifth largest importer of food in the world despite a small population.
+- Denmark is the world’s fifth largest importer of food despite its small population.

 - The diverse economy has a mixture of agriculture, tourism, and energy.

 - Denmark’s inventions include Google Maps, the loudspeaker, Lego bricks, dry cell batteries, and insulin.

 - Major trading partners: Germany, Sweden, the U.K., the US, Netherlands, Norway, and Japan.